The AI Threat Brief

 Two private companies made two governance decisions in April and May of 2026.
 Nobody authorized them to do it.
 Nobody stopped them either.

-When Anthropic announced Project Glasswing on April 7, it restricted access to Claude Mythos Preview to 12 named partners — a list of organizations the company selected, vetted, and approved without external mandate.
+When Anthropic announced Project Glasswing on April 7, it restricted access to Claude Mythos Preview to 12 named partners; a list of organizations the company selected, vetted, and approved without external mandate.
 When OpenAI launched Daybreak on May 11, it answered with a different philosophy: verification-gated access, open to any organization willing to submit documentation proving defensive intent.
 Same capability class.
 Same threat environment.
 Opposite answers to the same question.

 Neither answer came from a regulatory body.
 No international standard required either access model.
 No democratic process validated either decision.
 What Anthropic and OpenAI produced was not a product launch.
-It was the first de facto governance framework for weapons-grade AI security capability — written by two private companies, for the rest of the world, because no one else had written it yet.
+It was the first de facto governance framework for weapons-grade AI security capability that's written by two private companies, for the rest of the world, because no one else had written it yet.

 That is the frame this series is built around.
 Not which model is more capable.
 Not which access philosophy is more commercially viable.
 The question ATB is tracking is harder than both of those: when private companies assume governance authority over capabilities with national security implications, what mechanisms exist to evaluate whether they made the right call?